 This was for all intents and purposes a tech demo and a first look into what was coming in the upcoming Microsoft 2008 Server, so that the System Administrators could get used to the ‘new’ way of doing things as well as convert the existing RIS deployments, into the new WIM image file format that Windows Vista and Server 2008 uses both in its WDS service and for deployment from all of its CD

-REVIEW: – Wow ok so that was what I wrote 7 years ago, today WDS is the de facto standard in how windows is delivered, when you insert your DVD or USB stick into your computer to re-install Windows the first image that loads is the boot.wim and then the second is the Install.wim, Microsoft has actually got something right in this respect, it’s a really elegant solution to deploying a desktop or server OS, as its lightweight and streamlined, it is also pretty easy to mess with to make it do what you want to do when you script the installs, which makes the job of a sysadmin a hell of a lot easier.
+REVIEW: – Wow ok so that was what I wrote 7 years ago, today WDS is the de facto standard in how Windows is delivered when you insert your DVD or USB stick into your computer to re-install Windows the first image that loads is the boot.wim and then the second is the Install.wim, Microsoft has actually got something right in this respect, it’s a really elegant solution to deploying a desktop or server OS, as its lightweight and streamlined, it is also pretty easy to mess with to make it do what you want to do when you script the installs, which makes the job of a sysadmin a hell of a lot easier.

 There are many advantages and disadvantages to Windows Deployment Server over RIS (and other Technologies).

-One of the main advantages of Windows Deployment Server is the fact that Microsoft have now moved into actually using Images to deploy there operating systems and this was incorporated into the Windows Deployment Server.
+One of the main advantages of Windows Deployment Server is the fact that Microsoft has now moved into actually using Images to deploy there operating systems and this was incorporated into the Windows Deployment Server.
 This makes the whole process very quick indeed, although the image technology is described as a ‘hybrid’ imaging solution as it does not follow the traditional imaging sense, as you can still separately script applications into the image.

-Another advantage of WDS is still based around the usage of the .WIM but focused on the network, and the lowered bandwidth usage over the file based RIS image.
-As part of the WDS service Microsoft has given a true multicasting environment with offsetting to further lower bandwidth costs, as well as administration costs due to the fact you no longer have to sync your multi casts, as you once did.
+Another advantage of WDS is still based around the usage of the .WIM but focused on the network, and the lowered bandwidth usage over the file-based RIS image.
+As part of the WDS service, Microsoft has given a true multicasting environment with offsetting to further lower bandwidth costs, as well as administration costs due to the fact you no longer have to sync your multicasts, as you once did.

 The main advantage of choosing WDS over RIS is now the unattended installations are in .XML which is far more flexible than the old .TXT or .SIF it also gives a ‘one script for all’ format so that you are not continually referencing other scripts to run as .SIF and .TXT’s were.
 This has the added advantage when using Windows 2008 of being able to add the client PC unattended scripts into the domain policy to check if they are compliant with the spec and if not re-image automatically thus minimizing downtime, this is because Windows 2008 scripting interface has been heavily incorporating into using the .XML scripts for pretty much everything.